Famous Buildings in Hamburg

 4. Rathaus

-Visitors can take guided tours to explore the lavish ceremonial hall, the mayor’s office, and the historic council chamber.
+The building’s lavish ceremonial hall as well as the historic council chamber and mayor’s office are open for guests who take guided tours.
 The Rathausplatz, the square in front of the City Hall, hosts various events and festivals throughout the year.

 5. Chilehaus